-Flood-damaged cars are most likely to turn up in states affected by coastal and river flooding.
+Flood-damaged cars are most likely to turn up in states affected by coastal and river flooding, and it’s important to consider matters related to auto insurance when buying a used car.
 Here’s a list from most to least flood-damaged, from CarFax: Texas, New Jersey, Pennsylvania, Kentucky, Louisiana, Illinois, New York, Florida, Missouri and Virginia.
 All used car buyers are advised to have a car inspected by a reputable mechanic before buying it.

 Facts: Flood Damage from Hurricanes and Tropical Storms

 Hurricane Floyd (1999) damaged 75,000 vehicles and more than half were put back out on the road.

 Tropical Storm Allison (2001) damaged more than 95,000 vehicles by the most extensive tropical storm in U.S. history.

 Hurricane Ivan (2004) – Left more than 100,000 cars submerged in floodwaters throughout the Southeast.